frederickm13/data-science/README.md

 ## ClimateChangeAnalysis
 Analysis of CDP climate survey data.
 Data was retrieved from a Kaggle.com data science competition.

+Full video presentation may be found on YouTube: [https://youtu.be/LJKhARLmn-s](https://youtu.be/LJKhARLmn-s).

+Article on my website may be found here: [Unlocking Climate Solutions (Climate Change Analysis)](https://erickmccollum.com/2021/11/11/climate-change-analysis.html).

 *The dataset used in this analysis was obtained from a third-party resource.
 Please open the ClimateChangeAnalysis folder to view acknowledgements citing the source of the dataset.*